ministryofweb/php-osm-tiles/README.md

 ## Installation

-Using Composer, just add it to your `composer.json` by running:
+Using Composer, add it to your `composer.json` by running:

 ```shell
 composer require ministryofweb/php-osm-tiles